To Be Announced: Arrow updates

 The logic AAUL has a complete axiomatization, is more expressive than the logic K, is incomparable in expressivity to APAL \cite{hvdetal.aij:2017}, and it is undecidable \cite{hvdetal.undecidable:2017}.
 Also, the model checking problem is PSPACE-complete, as for APAL.

-The logic AAUML also has a complete axiomatization, is as expressive as the logic K (by a rewriting procedure), and it is therefore decidable \cite{hvdetal.aus:2020}.
+The logic AAUML also has a complete axiomatization, is as expressive as the logic K (by a reduction), and it is therefore decidable \cite{hvdetal.aus:2020}.
 The complexity of satisfiability and of model checking are unknown.
-The crucial reduction axiom of AAUML is:
+The crucial reduction axiom of AAUML is as follows, where for each agent $a$, $\Phi_a$ is a set of formulas in $\lang(\Dia,!,\dia{\uparrow})$ with typical members $\phi_a$.\footnote{These formulas are also required to be in a particular form called `disjunctive negation normal form', DNNF, such that negations are only binding atoms.
+It can be shown that each formula in $\lang(\Dia,!,\dia{\uparrow})$ is equivalent to a formula in DNNF, so this is not restrictive.
+See \cite{hvdetal.aus:2020} for details.}

-And if the quantifier binds a conjunction containing a Boolean formula, one uses that facts do not change in this logic, that is, that $\dia{\AAUL}\phi_0 \eq \phi_0$ for Booleans $\phi_0$.
-Altogether we can thus treat any conjunction bound by a quantifier.
-A different incarnation of this axiom will feature in the next section on refinement modal logic.
+If the quantifier binds a conjunction containing a Boolean formula, one uses that facts do not change in this logic, that is, that $\dia{\AAUL}\phi_0 \eq \phi_0$ is valid for Booleans $\phi_0$.
+Altogether we can treat any conjunction bound by a quantifier and again we have a reduction.
+A different incarnation of axiom $(*)$ will feature in the next Section~\ref{sec.rml} on refinement modal logic.

-\paragraph{Synthesis} The logic AAUML permits (global) synthesis: given $\phi\in\lang(\Dia,\uparrow)$, there is an (single-pointed) arrow update model $U_o$ such that $\dia{\AAUL}\phi\eq\dia{U_o}\phi$ is valid.
+\paragraph{Synthesis} The logic AAUML permits (global) synthesis: given $\phi\in\lang(\Dia,\uparrow)$, there is an arrow update model $U_o$ (with a single point) such that $\dia{\AAUL}\phi\eq\dia{U_o}\phi$ is valid.
 We recall from the previous section that AAML permits synthesis as well, with the difference that one can only synthesize a multi-pointed action model from a given formula, not necessarily a single-pointed one.

 \paragraph{Other arrow updates} A precursor of arbitrary arrow update logic AAUL is the logical semantics for knowability logic of \cite{wenetal:2011}.
 The quantification in \cite{wenetal:2011} is also over (equivalence) relational restrictions in a given model with constant domain.
 However, their quantifier is not bisimulation invariant, as the restriction is not parameterized by logical conditions such as the source and target formulas of arrow update logic.
 The authors discuss alternative solutions to the knowability paradox in their semantics.

-The dual of arrow preservation in arrow update logics is arrow removal, as in \cite{ArecesDFS17}.
+Finally, the dual of arrow preservation in arrow update logics is arrow removal, as in sabotage logic \cite{jfak.sabotage:2005} and various other relation-changing logics \cite{ArecesDFS17} presented in Section~\ref{sec.sabotage}.